-During 2020, the Federal Reserve continued work to replace the aging high-speed currency processing equipment and sensors at the Reserve Banks for deployment through 2028.
-In 2020, the Federal Reserve began the production development phase of the project to develop the high-speed currency processing equipment for delivery beginning in 2025.
-In advance of the production rollout, prototype and preliminary equipment will be installed and tested at pilot offices between 2021 and 2024.
-A research and development effort was initiated to update currency sensors and camera systems for integration with the equipment.
+During 2021, the Federal Reserve continued work to replace the aging high-speed currency-processing equipment and sensors at the Reserve Banks for deployment through 2028.
+In 2021, the Federal Reserve began the production development phase of the project to develop the high-speed currency-processing equipment for delivery beginning in 2025.
+In advance of the production rollout, prototype and preliminary equipment will be installed and tested at pilot offices through 2024.
+A system integration effort was initiated to prepare currency sensors and develop software for compatibility with the equipment.

 The improvement of the efficiency, effectiveness, and security of information technology (IT) services and operations continued to be a central focus of the Reserve Banks.
-Under the leadership of the Federal Reserve's National IT organization and CIO, the System IT Strategic Plan was refreshed in 2020 for 2021–23 to set priorities, align IT direction and resources, and ensure IT leaders and team members are working towards a common set of goals.
-The goals of the plan are security, simplicity, and productivity with priorities in ensuring a secure and reliable infrastructure, modernized application delivery, cloud and modern infrastructure, digital work and collaboration, data management and analytics, cybersecurity, and IT workforce skills.
+Under the leadership of the Federal Reserve's National IT organization and CIO, the System IT Strategic Plan was refreshed in 2021 for 2021–23 to set priorities, align IT direction and resources, and ensure that IT leaders and team members are working towards a common set of goals.
+The goals of the plan are security, simplicity, and productivity, with priorities in ensuring a secure and reliable infrastructure, modernized application delivery, cloud and modern infrastructure, digital work and collaboration, data management and analytics, cybersecurity, and IT workforce skills.
 National IT continues to guide the plan and track progress toward the goals.
 Additional efforts were initiated to strengthen incident communication requirements across Reserve Bank payment systems and operating units in response to a significant IT outage that affected the Federal Reserve's payment systems in February.

 For more information on the acquisition costs and net book value of the Reserve Banks and Branches, see table G.13 in appendix G ("Statistical Tables") of this annual report.

 Oversight of Federal Reserve Banks